ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 the `+X` guarantees that the user(s) you're sharing the folder with can access the subdirectories below `my-shared-folder`.

-### Project Groups
+### Sharing data between projects and subprojects

 Every file has an *owner* group that specifies access permissions for users belonging to that group.
 It's usually the case that the group id is synonymous with the project code.
-Somewhat confusingly however, projects can contain groups of their own which can be assigned disk space quotas distinct from the project.
+Somewhat confusingly however, projects can contain groups of their own, called subprojects, which can be assigned disk space quotas distinct from the project.

-    chown -R my-shared-folder:x01-group /work/x01/x01-group/$USER/my-folder
+    chown -R my-shared-folder:x01-subproject /work/x01/x01-subproject/$USER/my-folder

-The `chown` command above changes the owning group for all the files within `my-folder` to the `x01-group` group.
+The `chown` command above changes the owning group for all the files within `my-folder` to the `x01-subproject` group.
 This might be necessary if previously those files were *owned* by the x01 group and thereby using some of the x01 disk quota.